dhruvk19/recipe-analysis/README.md

 | G5            | 4.64345 |   4.63962 |    4.65403 | 4.66742 |   4.6533  |
 | Overall       | 4.70066 |   4.66493 |    4.6717  | 4.68205 |   4.67987 |

+There seems to be a negative correlation between the number of minutes it takes to prepare the recipe and the average rating.
+In other words, users tend to prefer quicker recipes.
+Furthermore, there seems to be a preference for polarized numbers of ingredients.
+In other words, recipes with a relatively large or relatively small number of ingredients tend to be rated slightly higher than those with a moderate number of ingredients.
+However, in aggregating these features, there does also seem to be a slight preference against recipes that involve very few ingredients yet take many minutes to prepare, which partially counteracts the overall preference for a polarized number of ingredients.

 ## Imputation
 Data imputation was not applicable for our project.
 For rows where there was a missing (i.e., NaN) value in the rating column, we could not impute a value for the rating because the goal of our project is to build a model that predicts rating values.
 Thus, any imputation in this column would improperly bias our final regression model.
 This means we have to drop rows with NaN rating.
 Once we do this, the only remaining NaNs in our dataframe are in the description and review columns.
 We do not use either of these features in our regression model, so there is no need for imputation here either.